top of page

 The school recognises that for many of our students, English is their second language so appropriate teaching strategies are applied to support those students with their learning of English.

-We are fortunate to have a specialist Literacy Interventionist(s) and Literacy Leader who assist students requiring additional support in Reading, writing and Listening & Speaking.
+We are fortunate to have specialist Literacy Interventionists and Literacy Leader who assist students requiring additional support in Reading, Writing and Listening & Speaking.
 This intensive instruction allows students to work with a specialist teacher in a small group setting in addition to classroom teaching.

-The school runs a Levelled Literacy Intervention Program from Years 3-6.
+Students in years 3-6 who continue to require additional support with their decoding skills receive small group intervention using decodable readers for older students.
 Students are able to work in small groups where they receive explicit teaching in Literacy.
-Students who continue to require additional support with their decoding skills receive small group intervention using decodable readers for older students.

 StJohn-Vianney_s-Mulgrave-152.jpg